 Students already juggle a lot of commitments, and the benefits associated with governance opportunities are not as easy to articulate as many of the other opportunities available.
-And, like most learning opportunities, the real benefits of doing governance become more apparent with time.
-The benefits do exist, though, so this is a matter of better communication rather than any sort of role restructuring.

-4. There are structural barriers to volunteering for governance positions that better outreach strategy alone cannot fix
+4. There are structural barriers to volunteering for governance positions that better outreach strategy alone cannot fix.